LdesignMedia/moodle-docker-brew/README.md

 - Port: `59000 + Moodle version number` (e.g., 59042 for Moodle 42)
 - Password: `secret`

+## Contributing

+Contributions are welcome and will be fully credited.
+We accept contributions via Pull Requests on Github.

 ## To-Do List

 - [ ] Add developer/commander tools